justinmeiners/efficient-programming-with-components/04_instrumented.md

 to unequal elements.

-Random shuffle of uniform shuffle of random data is very good, but it's not a very realistic a distribution.
+Random shuffle of uniform shuffle of random data is very good, but it's not a very realistic distribution.
 One which is very common in real life is called [Zipf distribution][zipf].
 Let me describe it incorrectly, first.
 Assume that the most probable guy comes with probability `1`.